taltechnlp/est-asr-pipeline/README.md

     NXF_VER=23.10.3 nextflow run transcribe.nf -profile docker,sge --in /path/to/some_audiofile.mp3

-*Note: NXF_VER=23.10.3 set's the Nextflow version.
+*Note: NXF_VER=23.10.3 sets the Nextflow version.
 Version 24+ will currently not work.*

 #### SLURM